deneha/azure-guidance/best-practices-monitoring.md

 - Operational throughput.
 This aspect is often expressed as one or more key high-water marks, such as guaranteeing that the system will be able to support up to 100,000 concurrent user requests or handle 10,000 concurrent business transactions.
 - Operational response time.
 The system may also make guarantees concerning the rate at which requests are processed, such as 99% of all business transactions will complete within 2 seconds, and no single transaction will take longer than 10 seconds.

-> **Note**: Some contracts for commercial systems might also include SLAs concerning customer support, such as all help desk requests will elicit a response within 5 minutes, and that 99% of all problems should be fully addressed within 1 working day.
+> [AZURE.NOTE] Some contracts for commercial systems might also include SLAs concerning customer support, such as all help desk requests will elicit a response within 5 minutes, and that 99% of all problems should be fully addressed within 1 working day.
 Effective [issue tracking](#issue-tracking) (described later in this section) is key to meeting SLAs such as these.

 ### Requirements for SLA monitoring
 At the highest level, an operator should be able to determine at a glance whether the system is meeting the agreed SLAs or not, and if not then to drill down and examine the underlying factors to determine the reasons for substandard performance.